The LA Podcast

 January 8, 2022

-A former faculty member at the University of Southern California’s Keck School of Medicine alleges the school engaged in a decade-long pattern of irresponsible supervision of surgeries and fraudulent billing practices at Keck Hospital and LAC+USC Hospital.
-According to Dr. Justin Cheongsiatmoy’s recently unsealed lawsuit, USC has been responsible for “hundreds of avoidable patient deaths and injuries” and has cost taxpayers huge sums of money billing for services that were not provided.
+A former faculty member at the University of Southern California’s Keck School of Medicine alleges the school engaged in a decade-long pattern of irresponsible supervision of surgeries and fraudulent billing practices.

 Continue Reading